threathunters-io/laurel/man/laurel.8.md

 - `filter-labels`: A list of strings that are matched against process labels.
 Default: empty

+# SIGNALS

+`SIGHUP` causes `laurel` to process any buffered input and restart.
+It can be used to reconfigure `laurel` without having restarting `auditd(8)` which would likely lead to lost audit messages.

 # AUTHORS
 - Hilko Bengen <<bengen@hilluzination.de>>
 - Sergej Schmidt <<sergej@msgpeek.net>>